TreyRubino/languages-and-compilers/cool-treewalk-interpreter/lexer/README.md

 and successful recognition and termination of nested block comments.

 Invalid test cases were used to verify error detection and diagnostic accuracy.
-These included unterminated or improperly nested comments, unclosed string constants, string literals exceeding the 1024-character limit, and illegal or unknown characters.
+These included unterminated or improperly nested comments, unclosed string constants, string literals exceeding the 1024 character limit, and illegal or unknown characters.
 Each failure scenario was checked for the correct error message and corresponding line number to ensure consistency with the COOL reference behavior.
-Overall, the lexer successfully produced serialized token streams for syntactically correct input and precise, specification-compliant error reporting for malformed input.
+Overall, the lexer successfully produced serialized token streams for syntactically correct input and precise specification compliant error reporting for malformed input.

 ## References
 [1] “The Cool Reference Manual,” Alex Aiken (et al.), Stanford University, The COOL Language Project, Jan.
 2011.